Costs of going to College

 Shop around for the best deals, use your student card to avail of student discounts, "club in" with friends or housemates for general house items such as milk, bread, butter etc.

-These are not concrete figures but a very reflective average.
-Furthermore please see below further information on other costs.
+Please Note: These are not concrete figures but a very reflective average.
+Furthermore please see further below information on associated costs with specefic courses.

 The academic costs involved in being a UCC student can vary depending on your course, and also on how much efficient you are in terms of your study and the resources you require.